 Day 5 Ephesus

 An undoubted highlight of Turkey is Ephesus.
-Once a wealthy capital of Roman Asia, its former glory is apparent in the ruins of the Library of Celsius, and the world’s largest surviving outdoor classical theatre.
+Once a wealthy capital of Roman Asia, its former glory is apparent in the ruins of the Library of Celsus, and the world’s largest surviving outdoor classical theatre.
 We continue to the House of the Virgin Mary - a shrine situated atop the Bulbul Mountain - and conclude with a visit to the 6th century St John’s Basilica.